phoddie/node-red-mcu/readme.md

 Implemented with ECMA-419 PWM Out class.

-If the "rpi-gpio out" node is used in PWM mode in flows, it is translated to a PWM Out node.
+If the "rpi-gpio out" node from node-red-node-pi-gpio is used in PWM mode in flows, it is translated to a PWM Out node.

 ### DS18B20
 - [X] Multiple temperature sensors